wehs7661/ensemble_md/docs/simulations.rst

 1. Command-line interface (CLI)
 ===============================
-:code:`ensemble_md` provides three command-line interfaces (CLI), including :code:`explore_EEXE`, :code:`run_EEXE` and :code:`analyze_EEXE`.
+:code:`ensemble_md` provides three command-line interfaces (CLI), including :code:`explore_REXEE`, :code:`run_REXEE` and :code:`analyze_REXEE`.
-:code:`explore_EEXE` helps the user to figure out possible combinations of EEXE parameters, while :code:`run_EEXE` and :code:`analyze_EEXE` can be used to perform and analyze EEXE simulations, respectively.
+:code:`explore_REXEE` helps the user to figure out possible combinations of REXEE parameters, while :code:`run_REXEE` and :code:`analyze_REXEE` can be used to perform and analyze REXEE simulations, respectively.
 Below we provide more details about each of these CLIs.

 1.1.
-CLI :code:`explore_EEXE`
+CLI :code:`explore_REXEE`
 -----------------------------
-Here is the help message of :code:`explore_EEXE`:
+Here is the help message of :code:`explore_REXEE`:

 ::

-    usage: explore_EEXE [-h] -N N [-r R] [-n N] [-s S] [-c] [-e]
+    usage: explore_REXEE [-h] -N N [-r R] [-n N] [-s S] [-c] [-e]

-    This code explores the parameter space of homogenous EEXE to help you figure out all possible combinations of the number of replicas, the number of states in each replica, and the number of overlapping states, and the total number states.
+    This code explores the parameter space of homogenous REXEE to help you figure out all possible combinations of the number of replicas, the number of states in each replica, and the number of overlapping states, and the total number states.

     optional arguments:
-      -h, --help      show this help message and exit -N N, --N N     The total number of states of the EEXE simulation.
+      -h, --help      show this help message and exit -N N, --N N     The total number of states of the REXEE simulation.
-      -r R, --r R     The number of replicas that compose the EEXE simulation.
+      -r R, --r R     The number of replicas that compose the REXEE simulation.
       -n N, --n N     The number of states for each replica.
       -s S, --s S     The state shift between adjacent replicas.
       -c, --cnst      Whether the apply the constraint such that the number of overlapping